chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 ![Availability over linearizability in distributed databases](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_750/v1628014104/Blog/51480821-42e8-4456-a59d-58fa156a8fe6.png)

 In the event of a partition, the latency-linearizability tradeoff becomes an availability-linearizability tradeoff.
 Together, these two tradeoffs are formally known as the [PACELC theorem](https://en.wikipedia.org/wiki/PACELC_theorem).
-The theorem holds that in the event of a network partition (P) in a distributed system, one has to choose between availability (A) and consistency (C); else (E), one has to choose between latency (L) and consistency (C).
-The PACELC theorem extends the earlier [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
-CAP only considers the consistency-availability tradeoff in the event of a partition.
+PACELC is an extension of the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), which only considers the latter tradeoff.

-In practice, these tradeoffs [aren't as binary](https://martin.kleppmann.com/2015/05/11/please-stop-calling-databases-cp-or-ap.html).
-"Availability" in the CAP/PACELC sense means that every non-failing node returns a response to all requests it receives.
-But a system that isn't CAP-available may still be available to process requests from other nodes.
-Similarly, "consistency" in CAP/PACELC only describes one kind of consistency: linearizability.
-That is, a read request after a successful write must return the latest version of the data.
-But a network that isn't CAP-consistent can still offer weaker forms of consistency, like [sequential](https://en.wikipedia.org/wiki/Consistency_model#Sequential_consistency) and [causal consistency](https://en.wikipedia.org/wiki/Consistency_model#Causal_consistency).
+In practice, these tradeoffs [aren't so binary](https://martin.kleppmann.com/2015/05/11/please-stop-calling-databases-cp-or-ap.html).
+A system that is not CAP-available may still be available to process requests from other nodes.
+And a system that is not CAP-consistent (or linearizable) can still offer weaker forms of consistency, like [sequential](https://en.wikipedia.org/wiki/Consistency_model#Sequential_consistency) and [causal consistency](https://en.wikipedia.org/wiki/Consistency_model#Causal_consistency).
 There are varying levels of availability and consistency, a wide spectrum of possibilities.
 But the tradeoffs themselves don't disappear.
 Whichever way we turn, decisions we make about the consistency of distributed networks affect latency and availability and vice-versa.

 Another common tradeoff in software engineering is the one between performance and ease of use.
 To make systems more user-friendly, we write abstractions that sometimes worsen performance.
 For example, high-level languages (like Python) are easier to use than lower-level languages (like C).
 But the benefit sometimes comes at the cost of program speed.